pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-api.md

 Note that, depending on your configuration options in Collateral 360, draft SRFs may only be visible to the user who created them.
-In this case, the `createdBy` field defines this user.
+In this case, the `requestedBy` field defines this user within the original API call used to create a service request.

 Unless otherwise noted, all monetary amounts in the request will be denominated in the specified currency.